As an Amazon Associate, I earn from qualifying purchases.

 Eye of the Whale

 I have only been to Eye of the Whale Arch twice, because it requires 4 wheel drive to get to it -- or a very long hike.
 In December of 2022, we had our suburban with us in Moab, so we decided to go see the arch again, since we hadn't seen it since 1999.
-The road definitely does require 4 wheel drive, but if you start on the road right across from Balance Rock, keep right, and drive the 4 wheel drive trail, it is not as long or as difficult as if you come in from the other side.
+The road definitely does require 4 wheel drive, but if you start on the road right across from Balanced Rock, keep right, and drive the 4 wheel drive trail, it is not as long or as difficult as if you come in from the other side.
 There is a parking pull-out for Eye of the Whale Arch, and it's just a short walk from the parking "lot" to the arch.
 While you're there, don't miss the other arch in Herdina Park, Leaping Arch, which is only a short walk from Eye of the Whale.
 I had read somewhere that if you go around the right side of Eye of the Whale you'll see an abandoned car there from the 50's.
 Unfortunately, I forgot about it while I was at Eye of the Whale this December, or else I would have hiked around and looked for it!
 I guess I'll have to go back again someday!
 Once you walk to the arch it is very easy to climb up the right side and under the arch.
 You can also climb through the other side of the arch down into the valley, if you feel so inclined.
 I didn't do this because I am afraid of heights, so I just stayed inside the arch and enjoyed the view.

 Eye of the Whale Arch